marcransome/pond/manpages/pond.md

 _Example:_ **pond list \--enabled** (list enabled ponds only)

-**init** _pond_
+**autoload** _pond_
 ---------------

-Open the initialise function for _pond_ in an interactive editor.
-The function will be created if it does not already exist and will be named after _pond_ with the suffix \_init.
+Open the autoload function for _pond_ in an interactive editor.
+The function will be created if it does not already exist and will be named after _pond_ with the suffix \_autoload.

 If _pond_ is enabled (see **enable**) the function will be executed automatically during startup of new shell sessions.
 If _pond_ is loaded (see **load**) then the function will be executed automatically in the current shell session.

 See **ENVIRONMENT** for a discussion of the **pond\_editor** _universal_ variable that controls which editor is used when this command is invoked.

-**deinit** _pond_
+**autounload** _pond_
 -----------------

-Open the deinitialise function for _pond_ in an interactive editor.
-The function will be created if it does not already exist and will be named after _pond_ with the suffix \_deinit.
+Open the autounload function for _pond_ in an interactive editor.
+The function will be created if it does not already exist and will be named after _pond_ with the suffix \_autounload.

 If _pond_ is unloaded (see **unload**) the function will be executed automatically.
-It is advisable to use a deinitialise function to perform cleanup of any operations present in a pond's initialise function.
-For example, unsetting environment variables that were set.
+It is advisable to use the autounload function to perform cleanup of any operations present in a pond's autoload function, if one exists.
+For example, unsetting environment variables that were previously set.
 Doing so will ensure that unloading a pond (see **unload**) will remove any configuration for a pond from the shell environment.

 See **ENVIRONMENT** for a discussion of the **pond\_editor** _universal_ variable that controls which editor is used when this command is invoked.